Earth-Mass Planets in Tandem Disks: DISCUSSION

 \subsubsection{Lagrange Point Hypothesis}

 We \textbf{assumed} single planet formation per orbit, solid particles density via gravitational perturbation of this planet (Figure 7).
-However, two additional planets might form at Earth’s Trojan points (L4 and/or L5) which are gravitationally stable (Figure 8).
+However, two additional planets might form at Earth\textquotesingle s Trojan points (L4 and/or L5) which are gravitationally stable (Figure 10).
 As objects grow to approximately one-tenth Earth mass (Mars-sized), orbital instability initiates through gravitational interactions.
-One object impacts Earth (giant impact; see Section 4.5), while the other scatters from Earth's orbit, potentially becoming Mars.
+One object impacts Earth (giant impact; see Section 4.5), while the other scatters from Earth\textquotesingle s orbit, potentially becoming Mars.
 Similar processes may have affected Venus.